E-learning and LMS blog articles

 Sharing our e-learning experience to help guide your decisions

-4 min reading time
+6 min reading time

 Share

 Giving learners the option of completing their learning on a mobile device can be the difference between choosing one course over another or even favouring your business or organisation over a competitor.
-Providing users the ability to learn anywhere, whilst on the go and autonomously, using a device that they are familiar and comfortable with makes great business sense.
+Providing users the ability to learn anywhere, whilst on the go and autonomously, using a device that they are familiar with and comfortable with, makes great business sense.
 Making your e-learning course more accessible means users are more likely to be engaged and to complete it.

 Most people have experienced the inconvenience of accessing a website on their smartphone that clearly has not been developed with mobile users in mind.
 It may be that you have to zoom in or out to see anything, swipe left to right to read text, navigate through oversized and blurry images that often overlap important text.
 Not only is this a deterrent from returning to the website but it also undermines the validity and quality of the business or organisation that the website is representing.